We'll screen two episodes: “Insecure as F…" (Pilot) & “High-Like” (Season 3, Episode 5)

 A documentary screening in tandem with the 60th Anniversary of the Little Rock Central High integration.
 The screening was followed by a panel discussion about the state of school desegregation today with Senator Joyce A. Elliott and Jonathan Crossley, moderated by Dr. John A. Kirk.
 We co-hosted the program with UALR’s Joel E. Anderson Institute on Race and Ethnicity.
 This program was free and open to the public.

+Our three-day inaugural event PREMIERE.
+Hosted with Central Arkansas Library System in their state-of-the-art 315-seat Ron Robinson Theater.
 All three nights we offered a VIP lounge for our sponsors, filmmakers, and board members.
+Our filmmaker guests included: Jeff Nichols who hosted all of the Q&A conversations, Producer, Noah Stahl, Director/Writer, David Lowery, and actor Adam Driver.
 Meals were provided by The Root Café, Local Lime, and Tazikis.
 A full, open bar with signature drinks for the weekend were provided by Beam Suntory and Lost Forty Brewing.
 Coffee and pastries were provided by The Meteor, and signature ACS branded cookies were provided by Lavender Bakes.
-The very talented Rett Peek, Jason Shivers and Bespoke Media Group hung out in the lounge to take portraits
+The very talented Rett Peek, Jason Shivers and Bespoke Media Group hung out in the lounge to take portraits and capture interviews.

 The Arkansas Cinema Society's Filmland is a curated annual celebration of cinema with a mission to nurture and inspire filmmakers in Arkansas by exposing Arkansans to filmmakers and their art.